Raahim24/CompFinder-AI/README.md

 The model was trained using an 80/20 train–test split on a curated property dataset, with group-aware splitting to prevent data leakage.
 Hyperparameter tuning was done via GridSearchCV.

-* **Evaluation**: Performance was measured by Top-3 Hit Rate (94.4%), ROC AUC (0.93), and overall accuracy (98%), with additional reporting of precision, recall, and F1-score for both classes.
+*   **Evaluation**: Performance was measured by:
+    *   **Top-3 Hit Rate**: Achieved a 94.4% hit rate (17/18), meaning at least one expert-chosen comp was present in the model's top-3 ranked candidates for nearly all test subjects.
+    *   **ROC AUC Score**: Scored 0.93, indicating excellent ability to distinguish true comps from non-comps.

-* **Interpretability**: SHAP analysis highlighted GLA Difference, Lot Size Difference, Bedroom Difference, and Sold Within 90 Days as the most influential features driving recommendations.
+*   **Interpretability**: SHAP (SHapley Additive exPlanations) analysis identified `gla_diff`, `lot_size_diff`, `bedroom_diff`, and `sold_recently_90` as the most influential features in model recommendations.

-*(All metrics and insights summarized using ChatGPT/OpenAI for clarity.)*
+    SHAP results confirmed the model's reliance on core property characteristics and sale recency, closely matching human expert logic.

 ## 🚀 How to Run